Related insights

 The report offers a comprehensive picture of how college graduates fare in the job market over their first decade of employment after college.

 The gift of time.
 A recognition of talent.
 A helping hand.
 How our mentors helped shape us as people and professionals.
+A few Strada staff members share their thoughts.

-Report indicates both success and need for improvement in meeting students’ varied goals
+A report indicates both success and the need for improvement on the part of community colleges in meeting students’ varied goals

 The community college learning lab and dental clinic is now a newly refurbished space where dental hygiene students refine their technique on mannequins outfitted with realistic incisors, molars, and cuspids.
 The clinic was remodeled through a partnership with Delta Dental of Rhode Island and supported by a $400,000 grant from Strada Education Foundation.

-A new and improved Free Application for Federal Student Aid expected late this year should provide opportunities for more students and their families to access money to pay for college.
-Yet the transition to this new form presents unprecedented challenges for those who work to help students complete it.
+A new and improved Free Application for Federal Student Aid should help more students and their families access money to pay for college, but presents challenges for those who help students complete it.

 .jpg)

-Eloy Ortiz Oakley, president and CEO of College Futures Foundation and former chancellor of the California Community Colleges, will join a Strada Education Foundation webinar Sept.
-7, when he and other panelists will explore Strada’s latest report, “The Value of Community Colleges: Recent Students' Motivations and Outcomes,” which captures several factors that motivated recent alumni to enroll in community college.
+The foundation’s president and CEO and former chancellor of the California Community Colleges explored a Strada report that captures factors that motivated recent alumni to enroll in community college.

-Major changes in the form, combined with an expected delay in its release, are combining to intensify the work of spreading the word about the updated FAFSA.
+Major changes in the Free Application for Federal Student Aid, combined with an expected delay in its release, are combining to intensify the work of spreading the word about the updated form.

-Innovative leader brings an extensive track record of navigating through challenges to create effective education-to-employment data systems
+The innovative leader brings an extensive track record of navigating through challenges to create effective education-to-employment data systems.

-Three-year grants awarded to four institutions will support expansion of programs designed to help learners succeed during and after completion of their degree or credential.
-These programs deploy a broad range of strategies from new technology solutions to embedded, industry-recognized credentials, which will be made available to thousands of new learners through these grants.
+Three-year grants awarded to four institutions will support the expansion of programs designed to help learners succeed during and after completion of their degree or credential.

-Two-year grants will support proven partnerships that connect learners to education and in-demand employment opportunities and strengthen regional economies.
+The two-year grants will support proven partnerships that connect learners to education and in-demand employment opportunities and strengthen regional economies.

-At a time of growing societal uncertainty about the value of higher education and declining enrollment, the views of alumni turn out to be particularly insightful.
-This group can provide especially valuable feedback about how their education experiences have enriched their lives, which can help us ensure that today’s students maximize all the benefits that college offers.
+At a time of declining enrollment and growing societal uncertainty about higher education’s value, the views of alumni can help ensure that today’s students maximize all the benefits that college offers.

-As the country experiences a dramatic period of job turnover, economic uncertainty, and postsecondary enrollment declines, employers and educators alike are eager to find ways to meet rapidly changing education and workforce needs.
+As the U.S. faces a dramatic period of job turnover, economic uncertainty, and postsecondary enrollment declines, employers and educators seek to find ways to meet rapidly changing education and workforce needs.

-Phase 2 allows Taskforce members to seek up to $1.5 million ($6.25 million total) to expand efforts to connect education to employment.
+Phase 2 allows Taskforce on Higher Education and Opportunity members to seek up to $1.5 million ($6.25 million total) to expand efforts to connect education to employment.

-Disparities in securing paid internships persist for women, people of color, first-generation college students, and students with low incomes — even when taking into account their fields of study
+Disparities in securing paid internships persist for women, people of color, first-generation college students, and students with low incomes — even when taking into account their fields of study.

 Two centuries after the first historically Black colleges and universities were founded, the 101 accredited HBCUs in operation today continue to deliver on their legacy of expanding educational opportunity for Black students that leads to successful and fulfilling lives.